 About Traction Control

 Previously, crashworthiness of a vehicle was the primary focus of an engineer while determining a vehicle's inherent safety.
-However, with the popularity of newer vehicles like sport utility vehicles (SUVs) that have a tendency to rollover during an accident, automobile safety experts increasingly stress the importance of traction control mechanisms in vehicles to reduce the risk of an accident in the first place.
+However, with the popularity of vehicles (like SUVs) that tend to rollover, automobile safety experts increasingly stress the importance of traction control mechanisms to reduce the risk of accidents.

 Electronic Stability Control (ESC)

 Electronic Stability Control (ESC) systems make use of computer technology to control braking systems and enable drivers to retain control of the vehicle.
-These systems have the ability to prevent loss of grip and control, thus preventing a rollover accident.
+These systems can prevent loss of grip and control, thus avoiding a rollover accident.
 Installation of an ESC system can reduce the likelihood of a rollover accident by up to 80%.
 The NHTSA has urged automobile companies to make installation of these ESC systems standard features in all their vehicles.
 As a result, some SUV manufacturers have now installed ESC systems on new models, but these continue to remain optional features.
 The NHTSA is considering making an ESC system mandatory on all SUV-type vehicles.

-It is possible that the reason for the accident or the fact that the vehicle tipped or rolled over was because of a faulty vehicle design.
+Faulty vehicle design may be the reason that the vehicle tipped or rolled over.
 A poorly designed roof may have also contributed to the severe nature of the injuries you experienced.
 In these matters, a product liability lawyer can advise you of your rights and legal options.
-The injuries that ensue from these types of accidents are often very serious, so if you were involved in a rollover accident caused by a negligent driver or defective part then you can seek legal help from our injury attorneys.
+The injuries caused by these accidents are often serious.
+Therefore, if you were involved in a rollover accident caused by a negligent driver or defective part, our attorneys can help.

 Talking to a lawyer about your right to compensation in the wake of a rollover accident should be a primary concern.
-You may have experienced serious injuries and may now be dealing with the extremely high cost of medical care, not to mention lost wages if you have been unable to work for an extended period of time.
+You may have experienced severe injuries and now have the extremely high cost of medical care, not to mention lost wages.
 A rollover accident attorney can review the nature of the accident to determine if the design of the vehicle or a manufacturing defect contributed to the rollover.
 If this is the case, you may have grounds for a lawsuit.

 Contact a rollover lawyer today to talk about traction control, design defects, and rollover accidents.